-The Gender, Sexuality, and Women's Studies and Africana Studies programs jointly sponsor a series of brownbag talks by faculty and students in Morton 314, the Margaret Gove Seminar Room, on Wednesdays or Fridays at noon.
+The Gender, Sexuality, and Women's Studies program sponsors a series of brownbag talks by faculty and students in Morton 314, the Margaret Gove Seminar Room.
 Light refreshments are served, and everyone is welcome.

 January 29th: Chelsey Johnson (English), "Queer Scenes: Subtext in Life and Fiction"

 February 26th: Faith Barton (GSWS/Art), "Occupy Spaces: Other and Laughing About it"

 March 26th: Jennifer Putzi (GSWS/English), "Of Mice and Women: Animal Sympathy and Genre Parody in Lydia Sigourney's, The Crushed Mouse"

 September 25th: Tom Linneman (Sociology), “Gender in Jeopardy!: Gender research on the Media, Gender Research in the Media”

 October 23rd: Helis Sikk (American Studies), “Technologies of Anti-LGBTQ Violence”

 Novermber 20th: Victoria Castillo (GSWS), " The Interpersonal is Political: Gender and Anti-Imperialism in the Transnational Frienship of Victor